 11. Program Manager

-Managing the program schedules, program milestones, and delivery across the teams to adhere to the program goal- program manager is responsible for this e2e.
-Managing customer stakeholder interactions, reporting to the steering committee, program sponsors, and managing program risks, program budget, etc.
+Managing the program schedules, milestones, and delivery across the teams to adhere to the program goal- the program manager is responsible for this e2e.
+Managing customer stakeholder interactions, reporting to the steering committee and program sponsors, and controlling program risks, budgets, etc.

-How can you know which Career path is right for you?
+How can you know which career path is right for you?
 Based on the above insights into the different roles, it’s up to your expertise and interest to get into the groove and start picking the roles for your upcoming assignments.
-If functional side interests you more- then go for BA, Functional Consultant, and Designer kind of roles.
+If the functional side interests you more- then go for BA, Functional Consultant, and Designer roles.

-The technical side is your arena and if you love to code- then Tech Specialist, Architect is the right kind of role for you.
+The technical side is your arena, and if you love to code, Tech Specialist or architect is the right role for you.

 You can also check Salesforce Management.
 If you want to follow the Salesforce Management path then flow below the path.